cloudflare/workers-docs/content/tutorials/localize-a-website/_index.md

 The `HTMLRewriter` class provided in the Workers runtime allows developers to parse HTML and write simple JavaScript to query and transform every element of the page.

-Our example website is a basic single-page HTML project, with some text elements: an `h1` element with the text "Example Site", and a number of `p` elements with different text:
+Our example website is a basic single-page HTML project that lives in `./public`, with some text elements: an `h1` element with the text "Example Site", and a number of `p` elements with different text:

 ![Demo Code](/tutorials/localize-a-website/code-example.png)